AviatrixSystems/Docs/HowTos/user_accelerator.rst

 To configure,

- 1. First `launch a VPN gateway <https://docs.aviatrix.com/HowTos/uservpn.html>`_ by following the instructions.
+ 1. First `launch a VPN Gateway <https://docs.aviatrix.com/HowTos/uservpn.html>`_ by following the instructions.
  #.
-After the VPN is setup, an AWS NLB should be displayed on the left side panel, highlight it and click Add.
-Then click OK, as shown below.
+After the VPN is setup, an AWS NLB should be displayed on the left side panel, highlight it and click **Add**.
+Then click **OK**, as shown below.

 |user_accelerator|